sjcqs/convention-plugins-android/docs/6-references.md

 🔗 https://github.com/slackhq/slack-gradle-plugin

+### Improve Build Times in Less Time by Zac Sweers, Slack 🎬
+[A talk from Android Makers 2022](https://www.youtube.com/watch?v=CkKtCuqqxHs) with some best practices to improve build time.

 ### Now in Android source code
-The Android team recently open-sourced an app with some best practices to build applications.
+The Android team recently open-sourced an app with some good practices to build applications.

 🔗 https://github.com/android/nowinandroid